k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: gemstone is a supermaterial
 - Gloves and shields with certain object properties, if used offensively, will cause extra damage based on the object property
+- Fix: lawful priests weren't receiving any kind of crowning gift